 The Division of Detergent Chemistry of the German Chemical Society (GDCh) awards an annual Young Scientist Award for an outstanding bachelor thesis, a master thesis / approval thesis and a dissertation with particular relevance for the development of detergents and cleaning agents.
 The prizes are endowed with 1000 euros, 2000 euros and 3000 euros respectively.

-On the occasion of the European Detergents Conference on October 28, 2020 in Berlin, the Division of Detergent Chemistry of Laundry Chemistry awarded prizes in the field of basic research in detergents and cleaning agents to Janine Birnbach (Niederrhein University of Applied Sciences (Krefeld) in cooperation with Henkel) Frieda Nagler (University of Jena) and Dr. Leonhard H. Urner (Free University of Berlin).
+On the occasion of the European Detergents Conference on October 28, 2020 in Berlin, the Division of Detergent Chemistry awarded prizes in the field of basic research in detergents and cleaning agents to Janine Birnbach (Niederrhein University of Applied Sciences, Krefeld, in cooperation with Henkel), Frieda Nagler (Friedrich Schiller University Jena) and Dr. Leonhard H. Urner (Free University of Berlin).

 Janine Birnbach received the Young Scientist Award for her outstanding Bachelor thesis entitled: ?Effect of Additives on the Phase Behavior of an Amphiphilic Block Copolymer?.
 Ms. Birnbach investigated the phase behavior of an amphiphilic EO-PO block copolymer as a function of various additives such as surfactants, polyols and salts using different physicochemical methods.
 The didactically very good work contributes to a better understanding of liquid-crystalline cubic phases and has application relevance in detergents and cleaning agents, cosmetics and pharmacy.